dicekeys/dicekeys-android/packages.md

 agnostic to whether sealed messages should include post-decyrption instructions).

 # org.dicekeys.api
-Your can use the [DiceKeysApiClient] in this package to ask the DiceKeys app to derive keys from the user's DiceKey, and to perform cryptographic operations on your application's behalf.
+Your can use the [DiceKeysIntentApiClient] in this package to ask the DiceKeys app to derive keys from the user's DiceKey, and to perform cryptographic operations on your application's behalf.
 This package uses and returns keys from the [org.dicekeys.crypto.seeded] package.